-An evening at Chez Henri is like being in a New York City bar on the coast of Bretagne.
-On a typical evening, jazz standards play as Leslie, the sommelier pours wine from her beloved collection, and Philippe rhythmically shucks the main attraction: oysters.
+An evening at Chez Gouzer is like being in a New York City bar on the coast of Bretagne.
+On a typical evening, jazz standards play as the sommelier pours wine from their beloved collection, while the bartender rhythmically shucks the main attraction: oysters.

 That family vibe extends to your hosts.
-Like any good mama, Leslie loves her 50 wines equally (and don’t you dare ask her to pick favorites).
+Like good parents, the sommeliers love their 50 wines equally (and don’t you dare ask ’em to pick favorites).
 But rest assured, not one of them has ever disappointed.

 I hear you, oysters aren’t for everyone.
-Chez Henri still has you covered, with lobster rolls, wild smoked salmon, Spanish sardines, organic Swiss caviar (what??), and creamy St Marcelin cheese.
+Chez Gouzer still has you covered, with lobster rolls, wild smoked salmon, Spanish sardines, organic Swiss caviar (what??), and creamy St Marcelin cheese.
 Lemon tart provides a sweet finish.
-A live jazz band plays every Thursday at the Rive location.
+A live jazz band plays from time to time.

 Totally cool for groups or singles, and dogs, it turns out, are welcome.